-When churchyards are full it is possible to apply to the Ministry of Justice for an Order in Council closing it for further burials.
+When churchyards are full it is possible to apply to the Ministry of Justice for an

+Order in Council closing it for further burials.
 Once closed, maintenance responsibilities can be passed to the local authority.
 The burial of a body in a churchyard closed by Order in Council is a criminal offence unless it is authorized by the Order.
 In an open churchyard, the burial of cremated remains requires a faculty if not in an existing family grave or garden of remembrance created under faculty.
-In a closed churchyard, the position may be different depending on the terms of the closure Order.
+In a closed churchyard, the position may be different depending on the terms of the Closure Order.

 Trees in churchyards are the responsibility of the PCC in an open churchyard.
 Responsibility for trees in closed churchyards is passed to the local authority if maintenance responsibilities for the churchyard are formally passed to it after closure.
 Responsibility extends to the planting of trees as well as to every aspect of the maintenance of trees and ultimately to their felling.
 Churchwardens should be aware that the responsibility in respect of the maintenance of closed churchyards is often unclear and that local authorities may resist liability to maintain trees.
+Also, note that some works to trees require List B or faculty consent.